jadeproulx/jadeproulx.github.io/research/index.md

 ## FTIR spectroscopic analysis of a cookie model system
 In 2010, I was an undergraduate volunteer researcher in the lab of [<span style="color:green">Dr. Ashraf Ismail</span>](http://www.mcgill.ca/foodscience/staff-and-research/ashraf-ismail) who is the co-director of the [<span style="color:green">McGill IR Group</span>](http://www.mcgill.ca/foodscience/mcgill-ir-group).
 His lab is mostly involved in the investigation of food systems at the molecular level.

-Whey proteins are a by-product of cheese making and (...)
+Whey proteins, a by-product of cheese production, are readily available and make great protein supplements.
+In conjunction with the sky-rocketing demand for high-protein food products, there is a need to better understand how food systems react when being supplemented with high amounts of these specific proteins.

 I helped PhD Candidate Diana Valtierra Rodriguez analyze a cookie model system containing high levels of &beta;-lactoglobulin and &alpha;-lactalbumin using ATR-FTIR spectroscopy, in the hope of better understanding the structure-functionality relationship of these readily available milk proteins.

-There is an increasing demand for high-protein food products where the consumers' mentality is "the more protein, the better".
-However, there is a limit to how much protein a dough system can hold without losing its characteristic rheological and organoleptic properties.
-Milk proteins, particularly whey proteins such as &beta;-lactoglobulin and &alpha;-lactalbumin, are readily available and make great protein supplements.
+The use of Attenuated Total Reflectance (ATR)-FTIR spectroscopy allows for the analysis of solid samples with minimal preparation.
+My work thus consisted in preparing simple cookie doughs with varying amounts of whey protein and analyze the dough material as well as the baked cookie using ATR-FTIR spectroscopy.